The history of the Eisch Family

 In 1997 the Federal Chancellor of the time, Helmut Kohl, was a guest at Glashütte Eisch.
 Erwin Eisch presented him with the glass portrait head “Helmut Kohl”.

-Glashütte Eisch is still entirely owned by the family to this day.
-It is currently run by the third generation.
-Julia Eisch and Eberhard Eisch continue to build on the extensive experience and artisanal skills of the past and are now focusing on transforming the company into a modern and innovative glassworks.
+Glashütte Eisch is still entirely owned by the family and run by Julia Eisch and Eberhard Eisch in the third generation.
+Together with Florian Eichinger (4th generation, son of Julia Eisch) they build on the extensive experience and artisanal skills of the past and are now focusing on transforming the company into a modern and innovative glassworks.

 With the creation of SENSISPLUS glasses, Glashütte Eisch achieved a milestone in the development of wine glasses.
 In a SENSISPLUS glass the wine undergoes an unprecedented development of aromas which has sparked off enthusiasm and astonishment in the world of wine.
 Eberhard Eisch describes his experience with SENSISPLUS glasses like this: “In this glass I can see into the future of wine!”

 With its systematic brand strategy focusing on individuality and innovation, Glashütte Eisch is also successful in overseas markets.
 Today more than 50% of the total production is exported to over 60 countries worldwide.

 A small part of the Eisch Family: Julia Eisch (daughter of Alfons Eisch), Florian Eichinger (son of Julia Eisch), Eberhard Eisch (son of Erich Eisch)